 The way in which the defined triggers relate to the drought management actions taken during the historic drought sequences is shown in Figure 9.
+This example is similar to the range of historic sequences presented in Figure 5-7, which also have these drought management actions overlaid to show triggers and drought actions for a range of droughts.
 These sequences are used as the basis for forecasting forward to indicate the subsequent actions that would be taken in the event of a third successive dry winter, as shown in the worked example in Figure 10.
 The actions listed here are not exhaustive, but are a pictorial representation of the triggers and actions set out in Table 4, indicating the likely timeline of progressive drought management extending beyond a historical drought event.